ITISFoundation/ti-planning-tool-manual/docs/material_methods/anatomical_refs.md

+TIP is designed, such that it supports different head models.
+While the initial release only provides access to a single head model, more models will be provided over time.
+The following list provides additional information about the provided models:

-The MIDA head model [Iacono2015], developed by the IT'IS Foundation in collaboration with the US Food and Drug Administration (FDA), was used as center of the electromagnetic (EM) simulations.
-The model is derived combining multiple MRI (Magnetic Resonance Imaging) modality images (morphological T1- and T2-weighted images, and arterial spin labelling (ASL) for imaging the vascularity), and non-rigidly registered diffusion tensor imaging (DTI) data which allows inhomogeneous, anisotropic material property distributions to be assigned to neural tissues.
-The model was acquired with a spatial resolution of xxmm, and consists of 115 distinct tissues.
-The model includes as well a detailed segmentation of the inner brain structures, including brainsteam, hippocampus and amygdala.
+* The MIDA head model [Iacono2015], developed by the IT'IS Foundation in collaboration with the US Food and Drug Administration (FDA), is derived from multi-modal MRI (Magnetic Resonance Imaging) imaging data from a healthy volunteer.
+The underlying image data includes T1- and T2-weighted images, arterial spin labelling (ASL) for vasculature imaging, and non-rigidly registered diffusion tensor imaging (DTI) data.
+The latter can be used to assign inhomogeneous, anisotropic conductivity maps to neural tissues.
+The resolution of the underlying image data is better than 0.5mm throughout, and it was segmented into 115 distinct tissues and anatomical regions, including important (deep) brain structures.

 <br>
 <p align="center">